Get Who Cares

 Because MSI has also taken use of the Z390-PCH, the difference between the MSI Z370 Gaming Pro Carbon (AC) from 2017 and the MPG Z390 Gaming Pro Carbon (AC) from last year may without a doubt be described as a logical progression.
 The VRM range has been somewhat expanded to accommodate the two eight-core CPUs, and the CPU power supply has been supplemented by a fourth 4-pin connection.
 In the overclocking test, the VRM expansion was unquestionably beneficial.

-Video Review of the MSI Z370 Gaming Pro Carbon motherboard with the Intel i5-8600K processor
+Video Analysis of the MSI Z370 Gaming Pro Carbon motherboard with the Intel i5-8600K processor

 In this situation, a maximum of four DDR4 DIMM memory banks are required, allowing the user to boost the RAM to 64 GB.
 For this, MSI mentions a potential clock rate of up to 4,400 MHz, which is already rather fair.
 The Steel Armor functionality, which also applies to the two CPU-side PCIe 3.0 x16 slots, thus adds to the overall support (mechanically).
 There are also three PCIe 3.0 x1 ports and one mechanical PCIe 3.0 x16 port for a total of four Gen3 lanes.